0k/model_refresh_stored/README.rst

 prior to installing this module to generate the version and the changelog.

-Then you can install it as any other OpenERP module.
+Then you can install it as any other OpenERP/Odoo module.

 Usage